DESIGN SYSTEM FOR HEALTHY GAMER RESEARCH | UX/UI DESIGN | PLATFORM DESIGN | DOCUMENTATION

 Context & Problem

-Healthy Gamer had not yet established a coherent design system, which has resulted in the current designs being predominantly driven by the development team.
+Healthy Gamer had not yet established a coherent design system, which has resulted in the existing designs being predominantly driven by the development team and other departments not related in any ways to Design.
 Most of the design created was not centralized and didn’t follow any clear guidelines and process.

-• Difficult collaboration due the lack of common langage and documentation
+Difficult collaboration due the lack of common langage, global visions and documentation

 This situation has led to various inconsistencies in the visual and functional aspects of the designs, ultimately making maintenance and updates a much more challenging and time-consuming process but also impact directly the user experience Healthy Gamer offered to their clients.